Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 But what causes the pancreas in dogs to become inflamed in the first place?
-The causes may be many.
-At times, however, the causes may remain unknown, but the following are some known triggers:
+They may be difficult to ascertain, but the following are some known triggers.

 - Ingestion of fatty foods.
 Often the dog has a history of getting into the trash or being fed greasy table scraps.

 - Medications.
-Sulfa-containing antibiotics, azathiprine and L-asparginase (used often for chemotherapy), potassium bromide (anti-seizure meds).
+Sulfa-containing antibiotics, azathiprine and L-asparaginase (used often for chemotherapy), potassium bromide (anti-seizure meds).

 - Exposure to organophosphate insecticides.

-- Trauma to the pancreas, such as after being hit by car.
+- Trauma to the pancreas, such as after being hit by a car.